markfinger/python-js-host/README.md

 host.connect()
 ```

-If you are using the manager to control your hosts, the following utils are also available on
+If you are using the manager to control your hosts, the following utils are also available
-`JSHost` objects

 ```python
 from js_host.host import host